 If you would like to put forward newly constructed or existing sewers and associated assets for adoption, the Sewer Adoptions team will be happy to guide you through the process.
 We will ensure that the assets proposed are designed and constructed to meet the required standards to allow them to be adopted into Yorkshire Water as public assets.
 We will take ownership of the network and assets from the developer who constructed and installed it.

-Yorkshire Water is the Statutory Sewerage Undertaker for the Yorkshire Region, however if you wish you can approach a New Appointment and Variation to adopt your sewer network, for details please use the Ofwat website.
+Yorkshire Water is the Statutory Sewerage Undertaker for the Yorkshire Region.
+However, if you wish you can approach a New Appointment and Variation (NAV) to adopt your sewer network.
+For further details, please refer to the Ofwat website.

 Water companies in England can now adopt a wider range of sewer types, under OFWATs Sewerage Sector Guidance Code for Adoption.
 All sites put forward for adoption must now be designed and constructed in accordance with the Design and Construction Guidance, Local Practices and Technical Standards contained within the Code for Adoption.